 - GESSA noticeboard

 A door entry code is needed to access the lounge.
-MES students can obtain the code by contacting one of the GESSA representatives.
+MES students can obtain the door entry code by contacting GESSA at: firstname.lastname@example.org.

 Exclusively for the use of PhD students, this lounge is managed by PhESSA – the PhD Environmental Studies Students Association.
 Designed to support PhD students in their progress through their program, the lounge includes:

 - lockers to store your things in (bring your own lock)